auth0/docs/articles/protocols/saml/identity-providers/ping7.md

 9. Configure __Credentials__.
 On __Digital Signature Settings__, select your signing certificate and make sure you check the option to include it in the `<KeyInfo>` element.

 10. The last two options to configure are the certificate used to sign incoming requests.
-Auth0 will not sign `SAMLRequests` by default.
-<a href="https://${account.tenant}.auth0.com/pem" rel="nofollow">Download the Auth0 certificate</a> and upload it here.
+Auth0 signs `SAMLRequests` by default; you can change that when you configure the connection.
+You can download the Auth0 certificate (use `https://YOUR_TENANT.auth0.com/pem') and upload it here.

-11. Activation of the __SP Connection__.
-Review the summary of all your previous settings and set as __Active__ or __Inactive__.
-Click __Save__ at the bottom of the screen.
-You should see the new SP Connection on the __Main__ screen
+11. Review your settings and set as __Active__ or __Inactive__.

+12. Click __Save__ at the bottom of the screen.
+You should see the new SP Connection on the __Main__ screen.

 ## Keep reading

-* See the complete instructions to [configure PingFederate as an identity provider](https://docs.pivotal.io/p-identity/1-5/pingfederate/config-pingfederate.html).
+* See the complete PingFederate instructions to [configure PingFederate as an identity provider](https://docs.pivotal.io/p-identity/1-5/pingfederate/config-pingfederate.html).
+*